Jet Harris: Cliff Richard and the Shadows

-With Tony Meehan
+Soloist and with the Shadows' Tony Meehan

-He signed with Decca and released solo instrumental and vocal work with some success, "Besame Mucho" and "The Man with the Golden Arm" featuring a Fender VI six-string bass guitar.
+After leaving the Shadows, he signed a contract with Decca and released solo instrumental and vocal work with some success, "Besame Mucho" and "The Man with the Golden Arm" featuring a Fender VI six-string bass guitar.

+In October 1962, Harris was part of a package tour of England headlined by Little Richard also starring Sam Cooke.
+At 14 of the 21 shows, Gene Vincent also appeared.
+He introduced the acts and sang "Be-Bop-a-Lula" from the front stalls or orchestra pit (work permit restrictions limited his contribution).
+A photograph of the four musicians backstage at one of the tour venues is part of the Harry Hammond Photographic Collection held by the Victoria & Albert Museum, London.
+A publicity poster for the tour includes the straplines: "Jet Harris with the JETBLACKS" and "First Solo Appearance" alongside a photograph of Harris.

 In late 1962 he was voted 'top instrumentalist' in the readers' poll of the New Musical Express.
-Then, as part of a duo with former Shadows drummer Tony Meehan, he topped the UK Singles Chart for three weeks in early 1963 with "Diamonds".
+Then, as part of a duo with former Shadows drummer Tony Meehan, he topped the UK Singles Chart for three weeks in early 1963 with a cover of Jerry Lordan's "Diamonds".
 Harris and Meehan followed this with two further hit singles, "Scarlett O'Hara" (also written by Jerry Lordan) a UK No. 2, and "Applejack" (composed by Les Vandyke) reaching UK No. 4 also in 1963.
 Tracks from "Diamonds" onward were recorded with Harris using standard Fender Jaguar and Gretsch guitars, usually de-tuned to D instead of E.

 Harris and Meehan also made two short cameo appearances in the black and white film Just for Fun, released in 1963.
-In the film, Jet and the Jetblacks played "Man From Nowhere", whilst the duo performed "(Doin' the) Hully Gully", a vocal track released as the flipside of their hit "Scarlett O'Hara".
+In the film, "Jet and the Jetblacks" played "Man From Nowhere", whilst the duo performed "(Doin' the) Hully Gully", a vocal track released as the b-side of their hit "Scarlett O'Hara".

 Harris was partly responsible for helping Jimmy Page and John Paul Jones break into the music business.
 Page's first major session was as a rhythm guitarist on "Diamonds" in late 1962.
 After "Diamonds" became a hit, Harris and Meehan hired Jones to play bass in their touring band.

 There were several court appearances involving drunkenness and violent behaviour before the partnership with Meehan came to an abrupt end in September 1963 when a car crash on what was then the A44 (now the B4084) near Evesham, Worcestershire, (in which his girlfriend, singer Billie Davis, was also injured), meant that this success did not last long.
-Harris attempted a comeback as the Jet Harris Band, in 1966 and was briefly in the line-up of The Jeff Beck Group in 1967, but somewhat fell out of the music industry.
+Harris attempted a comeback as the "Jet Harris Band", in 1966 and was briefly in the line-up of The Jeff Beck Group in 1967, but somewhat fell out of the music industry.
 He then worked variously as a labourer, bricklayer, porter in a hospital, bus conductor, and as a seller of cockles on the beach in Jersey.